-It is no secret that I’ve been working to perfect a whole-wheat sandwich bread recipe for months now.
+It is no secret that I’ve been working to perfect a honey whole wheat sandwich bread recipe for months now.
 I was not only looking for a recipe that was reliable and tasted good of course, but that also didn’t contain any “unusual” ingredients like dried milk powder or wheat gluten.

 I have learned one valuable trick though (from a blog reader!), and that is to check on the bread once or twice during the kneading process to make sure the dough looks “right.”
-I’ve caught mine looking too wet and sticky a couple times so I’ve added a few sprinkles of flour to get things back on track before the baking started.
+I’ve caught mine looking too wet and sticky a couple of times, so I’ve added a few sprinkles of flour to get things back on track before the baking started.
 That’s exactly why the picture loaf looks a little “floury.”

 I also want to share that this particular recipe makes a loaf that is on the larger side, which I like because then I don’t have to replenish our bread supply every two days.
-This loaf also comes out with a lighter crust due to its big size and that is a plus in my book as well.
+This loaf also comes out with a lighter crust due to its big size, and that is a plus in my book as well.